 Those of you interested in a more standard laptop with even faster graphics should also have a look at the Zephyrus M line, with full-power GTX 1070 graphics and 144 Hz screen with both GSync and Optimus, while those of you interested in small, thin and light models should also check out the MSI GS65 Thin, the Razer Blade 15 and Gigabyte Aero 15x.

-Each have their pros and cons: the MSI GS65 is more affordable than the competition, lighter as well, performs well with games and gets an excellent keyboard, but is not that well built.
+Each has its pros and cons: the MSI GS65 is more affordable than the competition, lighter as well, performs well with games and gets an excellent keyboard, but is not that well built.
 The Razer Blade 15 is excellently made, but is expensive, gets a rather unusual keyboard layout and doesn’t perform as well as the others.
-The Gigabyte Aero 15x is the best ultraportable gaming laptop of the moment, with simple looks, great build quality, solid performance and a huge battery, but is not available all around the world.
+The Gigabyte Aero 15x is the best ultraportable gaming laptop of the moment, with simple looks, great build quality, solid performance, and a huge battery, but is not available all around the world.